acmdas/das_fieldstones/morefieldstones2019.md

 Thu, 29 Aug 2019

 “Contemporary man ... attempts to create the world in his image, to build a totally man-made environment, and then discovers that he can do so only on the condition of constantly remaking himself to fit it.”—Ivan Illich, *Tools for Conviviality*

+## Truth
+Fri, 30 Aug 2019

+“A writer who says that there are no truths, or that all truth is ‘merely relative,’ is asking you not to believe him.
+So don’t.”—Roger Scruton